mstrutt/jekyll-portfolio/app/_posts/2016-02-25-notes-from-front-end-london-february-2016.markdown

 	- you want to get ways to improve your idea, and your product as a whole
 	- everyone records their opinions to compare

-### WHat next?
+### What next?

-- plan them a bit ahead to be able to use the results
+- Plan them a bit ahead to be able to use the results
-- you might just need to fine tune it, you may need to break it down further or test it again
+- You might just need to fine tune it, you may need to break it down further or test it again
-- even if they hated it, it's good to find out with only a day spent developing the prototype
+- Even if they hated it, it's good to find out with only a day spent developing the prototype

 ### Learn from our mistakes